anuragregmi/remainder/README.md

-# Reminder
+# Remainder
-Reminder app in PyQt
+remainder app in PyQt

 ## Installation
 ##### Install qt4 and pyqt4.